South Island

-The South Island (Note: Officially referred to as simply "South Island" rather than "the South Island".)
-(Te Waipounamu /mi/, lit. 'the waters of Greenstone') is the larger of the two main islands of New Zealand by surface area, the other being the smaller but more populous North Island.
-It is bordered to the north by Cook Strait, to the west by the Tasman Sea, to the south by the Foveaux Strait and Southern Ocean, and to the east by the Pacific Ocean.
+The South Island (official alternative name Te Waipounamu, (Note: /mi/, lit. 'the waters of greenstone'.) from Māori) is the larger of the two main islands of New Zealand by surface area, the other being the smaller but more populous North Island.
+With a population of as of the South Island is home to % of New Zealand's million inhabitants.
+The most populous cities are Christchurch, Dunedin, Nelson and Invercargill.

+The South Island is bordered to the north by Cook Strait, to the west by the Tasman Sea, to the south by Foveaux Strait and the Southern Ocean, and to the east by the Pacific Ocean.
 The South Island covers 150437 km2, making it the world's 12th-largest island, constituting 56% of New Zealand's land area.
 At low altitudes, it has an oceanic climate.

-The most populous cities are Christchurch, Dunedin, Nelson and Invercargill.
+The South Island is shaped by the Southern Alps, which run along the island from north to south.
+The Southern Alps include Aoraki / Mount Cook, at 3724 m New Zealand's highest peak.
+The Kaikōura Ranges lie to the northeast.
+The east side of the island is home to the Canterbury Plains, while the West Coast and Fiordland on the west are renowned for their rough coastlines, native bush and national parks, and the Fox and Franz Josef Glaciers.

 Prior to European settlement, Te Waipounamu was sparsely populated by three major iwi – Kāi Tahu, Kāti Māmoe, and the historical Waitaha – with major settlements including in Kaiapoi Pā near modern-day Christchurch.
 During the Musket Wars expanding iwi colonised Te Tau Ihu, a region comprising parts of modern-day Tasman, Nelson and Marlborough, including Ngāti Kuia, Rangitāne, Ngāti Tama, and later Ngāti Toarangatira after Te Rauparaha's wars of conquest.
-British settlement began with expansive and cheap land purchases early on, and settlers quickly outnumbered Māori.
+British settlement of the South Island began with expansive and cheap land purchases early on, and settlers quickly outnumbered Māori.
 As a result the Wairau Affray was the only conflict of the New Zealand Wars to occur in the South Island.

-The island became rich and prosperous and Dunedin boomed during the 1860s Otago gold rush, which was shaped by extensive Chinese immigration.
-After the gold rush the "drift to the north" meant the North Island displaced the South as the most populous.
+Dunedin boomed during the 1860s Otago gold rush, which was shaped by extensive Chinese immigration.
+After the gold rushes in Otago and on the West Coast, the South Island held the majority of the European population and wealth.
+After the gold rushes the "drift to the north" meant the North Island displaced the South as the most populous.

-The South Island is shaped by the Southern Alps, which run along the island from north to south.
-They include New Zealand's highest peak, Aoraki / Mount Cook, at 3724 m.
-The high Kaikōura Ranges lie to the northeast.
-The east side of the island is home to the Canterbury Plains, while the West Coast is renowned for its rough coastlines, such as Fiordland, a very high proportion of native bush and national parks, and the Fox and Franz Josef Glaciers.

-With a population of as of the South Island is home to % of New Zealand's million inhabitants.
-After the 1860s gold rushes in the early stages of European settlement of the country, the South Island had the majority of the European population and wealth.
 The North Island's population overtook the South Island's in the early 20th century, with 56% of the New Zealand population living in the North Island in 1911.
 The drift north of people and businesses continued throughout the twentieth century.